cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 OPAQUE prevents these attacks during the authentication flow.
-The first is prevented by requiring servers to act with unregistered client identities in a way that is indistinguishable from its behavior with existing registered clients.
+The first is prevented by requiring servers to act with unregistered client identities in a way that is indistinguishable from their behavior with existing registered clients.
 Servers do this by simulating a fake CredentialResponse as specified in
 {{create-credential-response}} for unregistered users, and also encrypting both CredentialResponse using a masking key.
 In this way, real and fake CredentialResponse